gigi-codes/warehouse_density/David/README.md

 - read "a multivariate analysis of cal enviroscreen..."
 - collect references in the two above --- news articles, papers

 - I have no clue how Markdown/jupyter decides how to color these things.
-What's going on with this green one down there!
+What's going on with this green ones down there!
+Why aren't they all blue like above?
+Is it the links?

     - read and shared a couple articles
         - used [this article](https://www.pe.com/2021/09/29/inland-empire-is-warehouse-central-but-how-did-it-happen) to find a couple of the statista sets [number of big box warehouses](https://www.statista.com/statistics/757252/number-of-big-box-buildings-inland-empire/) and [area of big box warehouses](https://www.statista.com/statistics/757290/existing-space-size-of-big-box-buildings-inland-empire-ca/) and [vacancy rate of big box warehouses](https://www.statista.com/statistics/757309/vacancy-rate-of-big-box-buildings-inland-empire-ca/) in the Inland Empire.
 These sets look like garbage --- only a number for each year from 2009 to 2020.
 The site hides the sources behind its paywall.